Register for Webinar on 28 September

 Why have these patterns remained so stable?
 We have several hypotheses.

 Since Doers are both capable and willing to solve most IT problems by themselves, they likely only raise tickets when faced with complex problems.
-Such problems are naturally also harder for service agents to solve quickly, resulting in a poorer experience for the Doer.
+Such problems are naturally also harder for service agents to solve quickly, making it harder to get good experience scores with Doers.
 As technically capable end-users, they may also be more demanding of service quality and speed.

 As for the Supported, they are neither competent nor eager to solve IT problems on their own and just want someone to help them out.
 They may be less demanding of IT services, resulting in higher Happiness ratings on average.
 They may also raise tickets even for simple issues which are easy for agents to solve, producing smoother service experiences.